On the 19th of June 2022, the cycling club Cykelintresset will host a ”grande randonnée” called Midnight Sun Randonnnée 1200 (MSR).

 Hattfjelldal Hotel is the first check in Norway and here too the event has a room for the participants.
 The next checkpoint is Yttervik Camping & Cabins situated on the Ranfjord.
 A 4-6 bed cabin is at disposal of the event here.
 Not far from Yttervik camping is the port city of Mo i Rana.
 The course follows the European route E6 which makes a detour around the town centre but if you want to take a sleeping break in Mo then a stay at Scandic Meyergården Hotel is recommended.
 Mo has a selection of restaurants and shops.
 If you visit Mo, you need to connect to the course again where you left it.

-From Mo the course leads up into the mountains again to the Arctic Circle Center at the Arctic Circle.
+From Mo the course leads up into the mountains again to the Arctic Circle Centre at the Arctic Circle.
 This is only a food checkpoint.
 After the Arctic Circle, the course leaves the E6 at Junkerdal where it and turns east back to Sweden.
 Before this, there are two more alternatives for an overnight stay which are not checkpoints: Saltfjellet Hotel Arctic Circle and Saltdal tourist centre.
 For the latter option you will need to make a detour of about 1 km, but in addition to sleeping places they also have a grocery store and restaurant.

 After Junkerdal and the Swedish border comes the brevet’s seventh checkpoint Sandviken Mountain Lodge on Lake Tjaktjaure.
 Here, too, the event has a cabin at its disposal.
 The eighth checkpoint is Hornavan Hotel in Arjeplog.
 In addition to sleeping accommodations for the participants the hotel also has a restaurant.
 The last checkpoint that offers sleeping arrangements is Sorsele Community Centre in Sorsele.